 The flower arrangement followed, which was the duty of a captivating blonde lady, Nermine, who owned a flower shop at the hotel.

-Amusingly, the following memory came to mind while writing about this story.
+Amusingly, the following odd memory about the same property came to mind while writing this story.

 Now back to Bill Gates….

 Then came the big day.
 Other than the food, everything was already prepared from before.
-The Secret Service guys came in earlier and we did another small tour — this time along my manager who was the Room Division Director.
+The Secret Service guys came in earlier and we did another small tour — this time along with my boss Rady.
 “Omar will be with you all day today.
-Consider him an enhanced elevator boy,” he joyfully told them as we shared a lift to go up to the Royal Suite.
+Consider him an enhanced elevator boy,” he joyfully told them as we shared a lift up to the Royal Suite.

 Speaking of which, while looking for suitable photos for this article I found the one above.
-What’s truly comical is that the guy in a grey suit squatting on his knees pretending to pray to the right of Bill Gates is a dear, funny childhood friend of mine, Amr Fahmy, who is an ex-employee of Microsoft Egypt.
+What’s truly comical is that the guy in a grey suit squatting on his knees pretending to pray to the right of Bill Gates and the smiley woman is a dear funny childhood friend of mine, Amr Fahmy, who was then working for Microsoft Egypt.

 At some point around 1:00 pm we got a call that the convoy is entering Down Town and should be here in about 10 minutes.
 We informed the General Manager and headed to the main entrance to wait.
 I remember hearing the police siren from afar before the first police motorcycle arrived.
 And what a convoy that was.
 It truly was something on the scale of a president.
 Americans do not joke when it comes to security, so you can imagine all the black cars with the bullet proof glass and tires along the armed personal surrounding the billionaire.